codythehun/WebWol/README.md

 # WebWol
 A simple but secure webpage to remotely turn on your computer.
 It's written in python and uses the flask framework, and the wakeonlan package.
+I used a flask example layout, forgot which one (sorry).
 It's a single user app, and it can only manage a single machine right now.

 ## Installation instructions